 The Major Advantages of Single Sign-On That Every Company Must Note

-No Password Fatigue: One of the biggest benefits of Single Sign-On is that users are not going to suffer from password fatigue.
-Password fatigue happens when users simply get tired of having to create multiple passwords that they need to remember.
-When users suffer from password fatigue, they start to make weak passwords or write them down somewhere because they simply cannot remember all of them and do not want to have to request numerous password resets.
-Obviously, this compromises the safety and security of the organization because these passwords are easy to break and could be discovered.
+No Password Fatigue: One of the most significant benefits of Single Sign-On is that users are not going to suffer from password fatigue.
+Password fatigue happens when users get tired of having to create multiple passwords that they need to remember.
+When users suffer from password fatigue, they start to make weak passwords or write them down somewhere because they cannot remember all of them and do not want to have to request multiple password resets.
+This compromises the safety and security of the organization because these passwords are easy to break and could be discovered.

 With Single Sign-On, this is no longer an issue.
 Users will only have to remember one set of credentials.
 Therefore, they are going to make them stronger and will not be tempted to write them down.
 This is how Single Sign-On reduces the password fatigue of the user.